Aenarion7/LABS/Gorgeous Docker Networking/README.md

 - It has some drawbacks: NoDHCP, you need to set address and if you dont, there could be a problem with two DHCP severs.
 And Promiscous mode is needed on all devicess

 ![MacVLAN](https://github.com/user-attachments/assets/72e5531e-e7f8-4b69-a429-61046d4f8717)

+## Macvlan 802.1q
+- Description:
+    Same as Macvlan Bridge, but it adds trunked VLAN-s.